 Bach founded Measures for Justice (MFJ) in April 2011 to develop a set of performance measures from arrest to post-conviction—the whole system—and to compare the results across counties.
 Many people said that county-level measurement was impossible because there was no data.
 This wasn’t true.
 The data are there, but are in isolated databases and in disparate formats across the country’s more than 3,000 counties.
 MFJ measures at the county-level because this is where most people encounter the criminal justice system.

-Last May—after six years of work—MFJ released six states’ worth of data online that can be broken down by race and ethnicity, sex, indigent status, and age.
+In May 2017—after six years of work—MFJ released six states’ worth of data online that can be broken down by race and ethnicity, sex, indigent status, and age.
 The organization is on its way to measuring all 50 states.
 The results are free and available to anyone.

 Bach graduated from Brown University and Stanford Law School.
 After law school, she began clerking for federal appellate Judge Rosemary Barkett on the Eleventh Circuit Court of Appeals in Miami.
 She then worked as a legal journalist, writing for the Nation Institute about severe injustices that typically fly below the radar of the mainstream press.
 During that time, she got the idea to write a book and spent nearly a decade researching and assessing problems plaguing criminal courts and the citizens they serve.